Shopify/product-reviews-polaris-example/workshop.md

 # Workshop

+## Introduction to Polaris and the Style Guide (5 min) - Dom

+### What is Polaris?
+(1 min)

+* Shopify’s design system, provides a common framework with which to build high quality experiences for merchants and partners
+* Consists of UI design and development kits, design and content guidelines and more

+### Why is it open source?
+(1 min)

+* Apps critical part of Shopify ecosystem
+* Better developer experience
+* Consistency supports effective merchant workflow

+### How should you use it?
+(1 min)

+* Style guide
+* Guidelines
+* Component reference
+* What’s new
+* Examples

+### Workshop overview (1 min)

 Together we will be building out a product review app to manage the customer submitted reviews on our products.

+#### Goals

+Give attendees a high level view of what Polaris (both the components and our documentation) can give them and an overview of the process of building an app using those tools.

+#### Structure

+* Introduction
+* Building the product review app using Polaris React
+* Q & A

 At the end of this workshop you will have built something that looks like this.